dbod/GetAndCleanFinalWork/CodeBook.md

 | 66              | fbodybodygyrojerkmag-std  | fBodyBodyGyroJerkMag-std()  | 543            |

 ### Column 67
-The table is oragnized :
+The table is organized :
 * Column number : the number of the column in the dataset
 * Column Name : the name of the column in the dataset
 * Description : the description of the feature